EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

 driver.manage().timeouts().wait(Duration.ofSeconds(1)); // this tells the driver to wait up to one second for elements to be found on the page
 ```

 Explicit waits apply individually and adjust the waiting time explicitly and dynamically at regular intervals.
-For example, if it usually takes 3 seconds for an element to load, you can use an explicit wait to poll at intervals of 200 milliseconds up to a maximum of 5 seconds.
-This is not possible with an implicit wait.
-You should **ALWAYS use explicit waits** (don't use Thread.sleep()).
+For example, if it usually takes 3 seconds for an element to load, you can use an explicit wait to tell Selenium to pause execution while waiting for that element to load.
+This allows you to avoid adjusting your implicit wait to accommodate an outlier element that takes a long time to load, but it also allows you to wait for many other situations (alert present/gone, title text, element hidden, etc.) You should **ALWAYS use explicit waits** (don't use Thread.sleep()).
 They are not only more performant but have well documented and defined behavior and work with a wide variety of conditions.

 Below is an example of using an explicit wait to wait until the element is visible on the page.